camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following procedures assume that the dual-region deployment has been created using [AWS setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters).
 We assume you have your own copy of the [c8-multi-region](https://github.com/camunda/c8-multi-region) repository and previously completed changes in the `camunda-values.yml` to adjust them in your setup.

-Ensure you have followed [deploy Camunda 8 to the clusters](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) to have Camunda 8 installed and configured for a dual-region setup and have the general environment variables (see [environment prerequisites](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md#environment-prerequisites) already set up.
+Follow the [dual-region cluster deployment](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md#deploy-camunda-8-to-the-clusters) guide to install Camunda 8, configure a dual-region setup, and have the general environment variables (see [environment prerequisites](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md#environment-prerequisites) already set up.

 We will avoid referencing both scenarios of losing either Region 0 or Region 1.
 Instead, we have generalized the commands and require a one-time setup to configure environment variables, enabling you to execute the procedure based on the surviving region and the one that needs to be recreated.
 Depending on which region you lost, select the correct tab below and export those environment variables to your terminal for a smoother procedure execution: